Illinois Wrongful Death Lawyers

 What is a Wrongful Death Claim?

 A wrongful death suit is a specific type of legal action arising from a personal injury incident that resulted in the death of the victim.
-In the past 10 years in Illinois, wrongful death claims have recovered over 180 million dollars from approximately 184 lawsuits, for an average value of nearly 1 million dollars.
 A wrongful death claim is typically filed by the decedent’s relatives to seek financial compensation for any and all potential damages incurred from the loss of a loved one.

 A wrongful death claim is typically spurred when an individual’s death is demonstrably caused by the negligence or misconduct of another person or entity.
 Wrongful Death Claims are applicable under a variety of different circumstances, such as: